pilcrowonpaper/arctic/README.md

 ## Semver

 Arctic does not strictly follow semantic versioning.
-While we aim to only introduce breaking changes in major versions, we may introduce breaking changes in a minor update if a provider updates their API in a non-backward compatible way.
-However, breaking changes will never be introduced in a patch update.
+While we aim to only introduce breaking changes in major versions, we may introduce them in a minor update if a provider updates their API in a non-backward compatible way.
+However, they will never be introduced in a patch update.

 ## Supported providers